-Committed to helping their customers save money and reduce risk, Michelin Connected Fleet wanted to offer an integrated Platform-as-a-Service (PaaS) solution for their telematics customers to provide fleet management and driver behavior analysis and serve as the foundation for usage-based insurance.
+Committed to helping their customers save money and reduce risk, Michelin Connected Fleet wanted to offer an integrated Platform-as-a-Service (PaaS) solution for their telematics customers to provide connected fleet management, connected fleet integration, and driver behavior analysis and serve as the foundation for usage-based insurance.
 They also wanted to improve vehicle impact on the environment by reducing CO2 emissions.

 - Vehicle and Fleet Tracking: To develop key functionalities necessary to track fleet activity online, provide an estimated time of arrival, locate stolen vehicles, check and prove the time of delivery or arrival, find the nearest vehicle for an emergency job, and receive notifications and alerts

 - Driver Behavior Monitoring: To analyze drivers’ performance online, such as acceleration, braking, and idling, and to provide statistics about an operator’s driving and driving score through a driving smoothness algorithms